nadillananda/nadillananda/README.md

 I'm **Nadilla**, a Tech Enthusiast from Indonesia.

-I'm primarily interested in remote **Web Development** job and currently just ended my work as a Barista at [**Navigasi Coffee**](https://www.instagram.com/navigasicoffee).
+I'm primarily interested in remote **Web Development** job and currently just ended my job as a Barista at [**Navigasi Coffee**](https://www.instagram.com/navigasicoffee).

 📌 Previously, I was a Computer Science student at [**Pasundan University**](https://edurank.org/uni/pasundan-university) back in 2021.